ahmedfgad/GeneticAlgorithmPython/docs/source/README_pygad_torchga_ReadTheDocs.rst

 ``(100, 100, 3)``.
 The number of training samples is 1962.
 The feature
 vector extracted from each image has a length 360.

-Simply download these 2 files and read them according to the next code.
-Note that the class labels are one-hot encoded using the ``tensorflow.keras.utils.to_categorical()`` function.

 .. code:: python

    import numpy